Bouhm/stardew-valley-mods/CONTRIBUTING.md

 ## Pull Request Process

-2. Work on a new branch for the changes.
+1. Create and work on a new branch for the changes.
-3. Create a pull-request for the changes.
+1. Create a pull-request for the changes.
 Add a detailed summary of what the changes are for.
 Merges will be handled by the project maintainer.

 ## Rules